Onehouse vs Prophecy

 - Tracking pipeline expenses for budget control

-- Collaboration on data projects
+- Collaboration between data engineers and analysts

-- Ensuring data governance
+- Data governance enforcement

 Natural languages each tool generates and understands.
 Primary languages are listed first.